Are You or a Family Member Facing Deportation? Call Us Today to Schedule a Consultation

 A further exception to deportation is if the claim was made before September 30th, 1996.
 It is also possible for a person to save themselves from deportation if they lie about their citizenship status at a border crossing or in an interview and then immediately retract it.

-Again, if you are unclear or uncertain on this point, you should contact a deportation defense attorney Los Angeles.
+Again, if you are unclear or uncertain on this point, you should contact a deportation defense lawyer in Los Angeles.

 In Your Defense